ADHD Diet For Kids: Foods To Eat & Avoid 2023

 Carbohydrates

 Carbohydrates should account for one-third of each meal your child consumes.
-Avoid simple carbohydrates in favor of complex carbohydrates.
+Avoid simple carbohydrates in favor of complex carbohydrates full of satiating fiber.
+An intake of refined sugar,[2] a simple carbohydrate, has been associated with developing ADHD symptoms.

-Complex carbohydrates include unpeeled potatoes, whole-grain bread, whole-grain rice, and whole-grain pasta, whereas simple carbohydrates include sweets, biscuits, and fizzy drinks.
+Complex carbohydrates include unpeeled potatoes, whole-grain bread, whole-grain rice, and whole-grain pasta, whereas simple carbohydrates include sugar, sweets, biscuits, soft drinks, and fruit juices.

 Children quickly digest simple carbohydrates, resulting in energy spikes and crashes.
 On the other hand, complex carbohydrates are digested gradually, resulting in sustained energy levels for both the body and the brain.

-Choosing complex carbs over simple carbs helps your child’s memory, attention span, and behavior.
+Choosing complex carbs over simple carbs helps your child’s memory, attention span, bowel habits, gut health, and behavior.

 Whole grains are preferred over refined grains.
-Whole grains contain more fiber, promote bowel regularity, and promote alertness while suppressing hyperactivity.[5]
+Whole grains contain more fiber and are generally less processed, promote bowel regularity, and encourage alertness while suppressing hyperactivity.[3]

 Fruit And Vegetables